flyjancy/notes/README.md

 My notes built with MkDocs using a theme provided by Read the Docs.

-build and publish to github pages:
+Build and publish to github pages:

 `mkdocs gh-deploy --clean`